-If you’ve been putting off a bathroom update because you think function has to come before beauty, this will change your mind.
-For adults 60 and up, safety features are essential, but that doesn’t mean you need to sacrifice design.
-In fact, with just a few smart choices, your bathroom can become one of the most elegant rooms in the house.
-And yes, it can still be age-appropriate, accessible, and absolutely stunningAccording to the CDC, over 80% of falls in the home happen in the bathroom.
-But the good news is: modern, thoughtful design can significantly reduce that risk while creating a space you actually love spending time in.
-Let’s look at some bathroom safety upgrades for seniors.
+Here’s the good news, you don’t have to choose.
+For adults 55 and up, safety features are essential, but that doesn’t mean you need to sacrifice design.
+With just a few smart choices, your bathroom can become one of the most elegant rooms in your home.
+And yes, it can still be age-appropriate, accessible, and absolutely stunning.

 Built-In Seating That Blends Right In

 One of the simplest upgrades that makes a big difference?
 A shower bench, but not just any bench.
 Stephanie Lindsey, Principal Designer at Etch Design Group, recommends building the bench right into the shower and matching it to the tile or stone walls.
-A built-in bench gives you a place to sit, rest, or steady yourself all while keeping the spa-like feel of the room intact.
+A built-in bench gives you a place to sit, rest, shave your legs, or steady yourself, all while keeping the spa-like feel of the room intact.
 No bulky plastic seats.
 No medical-looking eyesores.

 Lighting That Elevates Safety and Style